zachjgraves/NLP_Assistant/README.md

 The model is trained using the **intents.json** file.
 Customize this file to create your own NLP!

+### Modify intents:

+{"tag": "greeting",
+     "patterns": ["Hello", "How are you?", "Hi there", "Hi", "Whats up", "help", "assistance"], "responses": ["G'day mate!
+How can I help today?", "Hi!
+Is there something I can help you with?"]
+    },

+Customize responses to common patterns.

 ### Dependencies

 Flask, json, nltk, numpy, tensorflow.keras